BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Cable Compatibility

-• Low loss variants preferred at higher frequency.
+• Low-loss variants are preferred at higher frequencies or longer lengths.

 Adapters